Toward an Idiomatic Framework for Cognitive Robotics: Generalized Cognitive Hourglass Model

-While the cognitive hour-glass model presented in \cite{RosenbloomDemskiUstun+2017+1+103} has an advantageous structure with roots in highly appropriate desiderata, it is not suitable as a general framework, due to some exclusive structural commitments We argue that these structural commitments are mostly artefacts of the limited expressibility of factor graphs and the sum-product algorithm.
+While Sigma's Cognitive Hourglass model has an advantageous structure with roots in highly appropriate desiderata, it is not suitable as a general framework, due to some exclusive structural commitments.
+We argue that these structural commitments are mostly artefacts of the limited expressibility of factor graphs and the sum-product algorithm.

 Consider, for instance, the "cognitive cycle" dividing processing into an elaboration and adaption phase.
 The elaboration phase performs inference over the factor graph, while the adaption phase modifies the factor graph before further inference.
 We argue that the need for this two-phase division of processing is caused by the need for the sum-product algorithm to operate on a static factor graph.
 This cognitive cycle further makes the tri-level control structure necessary to make cognitive branching and recursion possible.
-Similarly, we argue that the third extension of the factor graph semantics employed in \cite{RosenbloomDemskiUstun+2017+1+103} is nothing more than a simple control flow construct over the information flow in the graphical model and inference algorithm.
+Similarly, we argue that the third extension of the factor graph semantics employed in the cognitive architecture Sigma is nothing more than a simple control flow construct over the information flow in the graphical model and inference algorithm.
 It is straightforward to imagine how other control flow constructs such as recursion, loops, and conditionals could also be advantageous in modeling cognition.

 Basically, we believe that special-purpose implementations of architectural constructs such as the two-phase "cognitive cycle" employed by Sigma and similar cognitive architectures have previously been necessary due to the limitations of the available modeling tools.
 The flexibility of probabilistic programs provided by the possibility of incorporating I/O operations, loops, branching, and recursion into a probabilistic model, should permit representing such constructs as either Probabilistic Programming or Cognitive Idioms instead.